tekviziondev/aws-projects/README.md

    ![image](https://user-images.githubusercontent.com/88785130/205262411-044949de-39d7-4fe8-b9ab-7a3b3e35eba5.png)

 - **Step-2 Downloading of tekVizion's Contact Flow parser Library**
 <br>1.
-Create "nodejs" folder with having "node_modules" into it and download the tekVizion Library from GitHub.
+Download the nodejs.zip file from the tekVizion's Git Hub repositry from the location(aws-projects/sma-contact-flow/sma-contact-flow-parser/nodejs.zip)
 <br>2.
-Copy the tekvizion's library into the node_modules and zip the "nodejs" folder.
+Upload the nodejs.zip folder into  your AWS S3 Bucket.
 <br>3.
-Upload the nodejs.zip folder into AWS S3 Bucket.
+In AWS Lambda, choose Layers service.
 <br>4.
-In AWS Lambda, choose Layers service.
+After choosing Layers, create a new layer and name it.
+Copy the URL of the nodejs.zip location from S3 bucket and paste it in the Amazon S3 link URLs in layers.
 <br>5.
-After choosing Layers, create a new layer and name it.
-Copy the URL of the nodejs.zip location from S3 bucket and paste it in the Amazon S3 link URLs.
+Choose the compatible architectures as x86_64 and compatible runtimes as Node.js 12.x, Node.js 14.x, Noe.js 16.x.
 <br>6.
-Choose the compatible architectures as x86_64 and compatible runtimes as Node.js 12.x, Node.js 14.x, Noe.js 16.x.
-<br>8.
-In the SMA Lambda function > click Layers.
+In the Lambda function > click Layers.
 The Layers section appears.
-<br>9.
+<br>7.
 Click the Add a layer button.
 The Add layer screen appears.
-<br>10.
+<br>8.
 Under Choose a layer, choose the Custom layers option.
-<br>11.
+<br>9.
 From the Custom layers drop-down, select the layer that you created.

 - **Step-3 Lambda function creation**
 <br>1.
 Create a Lambda Function with the template JavaScript file whichever is available as a part of tekVizion's Library.
 You may refer https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html for information on  getting started with Lambda, creating a Lambda function, invoking it and so on